DIY Faux Metal Number Tags

 DIY Faux Enamel Number Tags – cutting the shapes

 You can use the paper tags as patterns first, to draw and cut the shapes.
 I used MDF for this project, because I wanted to get that raised effect enamel tags usually have, but you can also use other materials like thick cardstock, paperboard, plastic sheets if you want to keep things simpler.
 Depending on your material, you might have to adjust some of the steps to better fit your needs.
+If you prefer you can probably find precut oval shapes at your local Craft Store.
+I found these precut Wood Ovals on Amazon that I think would work well, they come in a variety of sizes.

 When I made these shapes, I used my go to technique for painting and distressing them, you’ve seen me using it over and over again in my projects.
 If you want, you can skip this first distressing part and just paint the tags all white.